marianmeres/searchable/README.md

 // create instance
 const index = new Searchable(options);

-// add any a searchable string with document ID index.add('james bond', '007');
+// add a searchable string with its document ID reference index.add('james bond', '007');

 // search for it